 Métro: Bourse (line 3), Pyramides (line 7 + 14)

-Paris 3 | rue du Pont aux Choux
+4. The 3rd Arrondissement | rue du Pont aux Choux

 The third arrondissement, the Haut-Marais, is a tangle of streets in Paris and quite frankly I get turned around all the time in this quartier.
 But that is one of the delights of walking in Paris 3.
-Make a wrong turn down one of these Paris streets and there is guaranteed to be a new discovery, which is exactly how I stumbled upon the “Boot Café” a few years ago!
+Make a wrong turn down one of these prettiest of Paris streets and there is guaranteed to be a new discovery, which is exactly how I stumbled upon the “Boot Café” a few years ago!

 Getting To This Paris Street: